sugarverse/sugarverse.github.io/8_tokenomics.md

 Token ticker: CNDY

-Blockchain: Polygon BSC

 Total supply:	20 000 000 000 CNDY

-Initial Circulating Supply:	540 000 000 CNDY
+Initial Circulating Supply:	610 000 000 CNDY

 - Team.
 These tokens are allocated to founding and non-founding members of Sugarverse.
 - Partners and advisors.
 These tokens are allocated to  our most valuable partners and advisors.